 Complete IRS & State Tax Levy Guide to Resolving Levies

 Understanding the potential penalties and actions associated with owed taxes can be confusing.
 Levies and liens are particularly overwhelming to taxpayers, often causing them to wonder whether their assets are at risk.
-Learn more about how levies work, how to avoid, and methods to stop them.
+Learn more about how levies work, how to avoid them, and methods to stop them.

 Requirements for IRS to Levy